Deducting Medical & Dental Expenses for Elderly Dependents or Primary Filers

 Medical and dental expenses can be deducted if their total sum exceeds 7.5% of the tax filer’s adjusted gross income.
 By deducting these expenses, one's income is lowered and therefore the amount of tax they owe is also reduced.

-While tax deductions are not a source of funds for eldercare, a reduced tax burden can enable a family to re-allocate resources to help cover the cost of long-term care.
-When combined with other options, this might make the difference between being able to afford help for home care or assisted living.
+While tax deductions are not a source of funds for eldercare, a reduced tax burden can enable a family to re-allocate resources to help cover the cost of care.
+When combined with other options, this might make the difference between being able to afford home care or assisted living.
+Furthermore, lowering one's adjusted gross income may help make one eligible for other forms of federal and state assistance.

 Medical and dental expense deductions should not be confused with the Dependent Care Tax Credit, which is meant for dependent care expenses the primary taxpayer incurs to enable them to work instead of caring for their dependent.